AntennaHouse/analysis-utility/README.md

 Requires `xsltproc` and `getopt` to be on the path.

-Expects AH Formatter to be installed at `/usr/AHFormatterV7_64/run.sh`.
+Expects AH Formatter to be installed at `/usr/AHFormatterV70_64/run.sh`.

-The script uses its built-in `ahfcmd-reporter.xsl` stylesheet to annotate the Area Tree XML for the formatted document with indications of the error areas.
+The script uses its built-in `annotate.xsl` stylesheet to annotate the Area Tree XML for the formatted document with indications of the error areas.
 An alternative XSLT stylesheet can be specified with the `-xslt` parameter.
 Additional options and parameters can be passed to the XSLT processor with the `-xsltparam` parameter.
 The options and parameters must be in the correct syntax for the XSLT processor that will be used, since the `-xsltparam` value is not modified before being used.

 ## Apache Ant